alpeshkumar9/guess-the-movie/README.md

 Collaborative Filtering: This is a more advanced system in which the algorithm tries to find similar users/articles and then recommends items based on this similarity.
 Eg: If one person likes movies A, B, and C and another person likes movies A, B, and D, it is likely that the first person will buy item D and the other person will buy item C, since they share many similarities with each other

-In this Notebook, we'll be focusing on the advanced Collaborative Filtering recommender.
-Lets get started!
+**In this Notebook, we'll be focusing on the content based recommender using Bag Of Words technique of NLP.
+Lets get started!**

 Movie Recommendation using Python, Flask, NLTK techinque, Stemmer